 Welcome to the Greensboro Montessori School

 At The Greensboro Montessori School, children and their families share in a stimulating and nurturing educational experience, built upon the core values of respect, independence, and responsibility.
 Teachers tailor the classroom experience to each child’s developmental needs, allowing the child to pace herself and simultaneously discover the joy of learning as its own reward.
 Guided by the vision and wisdom of Dr. Maria Montessori, a pioneer in early child development, and supported by a committed community, the Greensboro Montessori School has developed a rich history of nurturing creative, eager learners.
-Today the school serves nearly 300 children in a comprehensive program for toddlers through middle school.
+Today the school serves over 250 children in a comprehensive program for toddlers through middle school.

 The Montessori Philosophy